|Legler Systems Company|||||CR System|||||Contact Us|||||Help|||||Home||||

 This bank reconciliation software accepts a batch import CSV File (variable length) containing issued (unpaid) checks or cleared (paid) checks created by an external banking application.
 Procedure CR09 reformats a comma separated value (CSV) Text File into the Check Record format (fixed length) and writes them to an import Transfer File for subsequent processing by procedure CR08 to load these Check Records into the online CR System.

-Procedure DB18 in the Database Control System is used to: (1) export check number data from the online Master File to a variable length Text File (csv file format) for subsequent input to an external computer application and (2) import check data from a csv file (variable length), reformat csv records into fixed length data records, and create the input Transfer File for subsequent editing and laoding to the online master database by procedure CR08.
+Procedure DB18 in the Database Control System is used to: (1) export check number data from the online Master File to a variable length Text File (csv file format) for subsequent input to an external computer application and (2) import check data from a csv file (variable length), reformat csv records into fixed length data records, and create the input Transfer File for subsequent editing and loading to the online master database by procedure CR08.
 Procedure DB18 offers more processing options than procedure CR09.

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the CRS executable programs.
-The latest MS Windows check reconciliation programs (32-bit code) are the same as the DOS check reconciliation programs (16-bit code) for compatibility.
-For check data archiving and historical reporting, the same CRS executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old check payment data and programs to a separate hard disk drive in order to view or print accounting reports.
+The Windows 10 check reconciliation programs (32-bit code) are the same as the DOS check reconciliation programs (16-bit code) for compatibility.
+For check data archiving and historical reporting, the same CRS executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old check payment data and application programs to a separate hard disk drive in order to view or print accounting reports.

 Legler Systems Company, developer of the online Check Reconciliation software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site CRS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
 E-mail support is always available regarding any CRS software questions or concerns.